maryamkameli/Autonomous-Navigation/README.md

 # How to run the system
 Prerequisites:
-- Make sure the speech recognition, SLAM, RPLidarNode and every equipment is plugged in and functional and (optional) Pepper
+- Make sure every equipment is plugged in and functional Pepper

 - python main.py